-I have a number of useful little Extended BASIC routines and programs sitting on my RAMdist, which are loaded from the John Johnson Menu loader.
-The only flaw in this method of loading is that when the BASIC program has finished.
-I have to either do a CALL MENU or hit the reset button to reload the menu.
+I have a number of useful little Extended BASIC routines and programs sitting on my RAMdisk, which are loaded from the John Johnson Henu loader.
+The only loaded from the John Johnson Henu loader. flaw in this method of loading is that when the BASIC program has finished, I have to either do a CALL MENU hit the reset button to reload the menu.
 After again reading the documentation on the MENU Program, the answer to my problems was there in black and white.

 DELETE "MENU" or OPEN #1:"MENU" in a running

 Extended BASIC or BASIC program will immediately reload the MENU program.
-Use these statements in place of the END statement or in the last line of your application and bingo...
-Menu.
+Use these statements in place of the END statement or in the last line of your application and bingo.., Menu.

-The following example is the listing of a very simple program that prints documents for me and is well worth having on the RANdisk as a permanent utility (2 sectors of space) and when used with the print buffer (256K), reloads the menu and allows me to do other things whilst the printer chugs along.
+The following example is the listing of a very simple program that prints documents for me and is well worth having on the RAMdisk as a permanent utility (2 sectors of space) and when used with the print buffer reloads the menu and allows me to do other (256K). things whilst the printer chugs along.

-Note the last line 100 OPEN #1:"PIO.",OUTPUT
+Note the last line

+100 OPEN #1: "PIO.", OUTPUT

-110 INPUT "FILENAME->"IAS
+110 INPUT "FILENAME->":A\$